 A Sense Of What Matters: How Storytelling Strengthens Resilience

 His lack of formal education and early losses clearly cast a heavy shadow over his sense of possibility in life.
 A mechanic who longed to be a surgeon, he was overworked, difficult to please, and financially stressed.
-But his repertoire of cowboy and folk songs — about beautiful girls pure of heart, the open sky at night, desperate love, loneliness, the way things come and go in life, crazy characters in the old west — gave us a glimpse of his life before we were born and opened up important conversations.
-Understanding the circumstances that shaped him was instrumental to understanding ourselves.
-And research supports this as a healing and empowering dynamic in important relationships.
-And that whether or not the story is a happy one, knowing about a parent’s pivotal life experiences helps strengthen psychological resilience.
+But his repertoire of cowboy and folk songs gave us a glimpse of his life before we were born and opened up important conversations.
+These songs, and the stories he told to introduce them, helped us understand the forces that shaped him.
+And research shows that whether or not the story is a happy one, just knowing stories about a parent’s pivotal life experiences helps galvanize psychological strength.

 When we tell our stories to others who are actively engaged and listening, our neurons fire together and forge deep bonds.
 This sense that we matter, are connected to others and moving through the tough times as part of a narrative larger than our own is linked to resilience.
 And the language we use to describe an experience becomes the truth we carry around about it.
 “Frame adversity as a challenge, and you become more flexible and able to deal with it, move on, learn from it, and grow,” writes Maria Konnikova in “How People Learn To Become Resilient” in The New Yorker.
 “Focus on it, frame it as a threat, and a potentially traumatic event becomes an enduring problem; you become more inflexible, and more likely to be negatively affected.”
 Because resilience grows through practice, gaining skills in self-management and self-expression, we can learn to describe what happens as transformational.
 And in the telling, shift into a new way of thinking.